IPOR (IPOR) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 IPOR Historical Price

-According to the latest data gathered on IPOR live price page, the current price of IPOR is 0.134431USD.
-The circulating supply of IPOR(IPOR) is 28.13M IPOR , giving it a market capitalization of $3.78M.
+According to the latest data gathered on IPOR live price page, the current price of IPOR is 0.199631USD.
+The circulating supply of IPOR(IPOR) is 28.22M IPOR , giving it a market capitalization of $5.63M.

 The IPOR Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of IPOR based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.